Unit 3 Essay Structure

 Question 1

-• This is the weaker topic sentence as it provides a main idea, but it does not present a controlling idea or thesis.
+This is the weaker topic sentence as it provides a main

-• This is the stronger topic sentence as it presents the writers opinion on the subject of rising suicide rates among young professionals.
+- This is the stronger topic sentence as it presents the writers opinion on the subject of rising suicide rates among young professionals.

 Question 2

-- This is the weaker topic sentence as it includes a main idea and a controlling idea, but the confusing sentence structure and unnecessary details included make it less clear and harder for your reader to follow.
+a.
+In general, writing an essay, thesis, or other academic or nonacademic document is considerably easier and of much higher quality if you first construct an outline, of which there are many different types.- This is the weaker topic sentence as it includes a main idea and a controlling idea, but the confusing sentence structure and unnecessary details included make it less clear and harder for your reader to follow.

 b.
 Most forms of writing can be improved by first creating an outline. - This is the weaker topic sentence as it cuts out unnecessary wordiness and simplifies the previous statement, making it easier for the reader to follow.
 A more direct topic sentence makes it easier for your reader to follow.